kent-map/kent/19c/19c-ruskin-tunbridge-wells/README.md

 Ruskin was 39 when he came to Tunbridge Wells.
 He was by then a well-known writer and commentator.
 The lecture was said to have been attended by 'perhaps the most fashionable audience' ever assembled there, though it was organised by the Useful Knowledge Institution, a sort of self-improvement group that had grown out of an earlier Mechanics Institution.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/78/John_Ruskin_self_portrait_1861.jpg" label="John Ruskin" attribution="Self Portrait, Public domain, via Wikimedia Commons">

-Three years earlier, Ruskin had come to Tunbridge Wells for his health and stayed with his cousin, William Richardson, a doctor at the General Hospital on Grosvenor Rd.
-Thomas Carlyle had recommended Tunbridge Wells as a 'place of airy expanses ... where the wind blows free about one'; though another friend Pauline Trevelyan considered it 'an odious place ... how can you go there?'
+Three years earlier, Ruskin had come to Tunbridge Wells for his health and visited his cousin, William Richardson, a doctor at the General Hospital on Grosvenor Rd.
+Thomas Carlyle had recommended Tunbridge Wells as a 'place of airy expanses ... where the wind blows free about one'; though another friend, Pauline Trevelyan, considered it 'an odious place ... how can you go there?'

 Richardson who lived on Mount Ephraim Rd, was a member of the Useful Knowledge Institution and had invited Ruskin to speak.
 Ruskin had been lecturing for some time at the workings men college in London and a commentator has suggested that he felt more at ease when addressing audiences of a lower social standing, young people, women and girls, and working-class men.
 The audience of 400 was larger than usual, and may have included some of the wealthier inhabitants yet Ruskin seems to have been determined to address social issues as much as art.